barbagroup/petibm-examples/examples/decoupledibpm/flatplate3dRe100_GPU/README.md

 done
 ```

-Each simulation completes in about 10 minutes when using:
+Each simulation completes in less than 10 minutes when using

 * 4 MPI processes (Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz),
 * 1 NVIDIA K40 GPU device.